 - Home data – year build, lot size, bathroom/bedroom count, and other pertinent details

 - Photos – it’s not a bad idea to have professional photos taken but make sure that you take a wide variety of photos giving details on every area of the home.

 - Description – this is an area where you can be more descriptive.
 Give yourself a little more freedom to discuss the home in detail, providing information that’s more than simple facts

 There are a few places where you can create a listing when selling a home without a realtor.
 The MLS My Home listing does come at a cost but is easy and will gain you serious exposure for your listing.
 You can also put on a yard or sidewalk sign for local advertising.
 There are many FSBO sites to create listings.
 Realtor.com offers packages that will allow you to create listings on Zillow and Trulia- are also a great deal and should be considered.
 You may also want to advertise on local classified websites such as Craigslist and Nextdoor.
 These will be free and are popular with buyers.

 After you’ve listed the house, provide at least one open house to attract traffic and interest.
 Create a sales sheet and make dozens of copies for potential buyers.
 Schedule an open house for a late morning or early afternoon when traffic is the highest.
 You can add this detail to your listings but also consider posting flyers in community spaces around town.
 You’ll have to be present during the open house.
 Remember to dress professionally and be pleasant to potential buyers.

 Show the House

 Once the house is on the market, it’s going to be available for private showings.
-When buyers’ agents contact you, make sure that you verify their identity and then work out showing times with the agents.
+Selling your home without a realtor means that buyers’ agents contact you personally.
+Make sure that you verify their identity and then work out showing times with the agents.
 Evenings and weekends tend to be the most popular times for buyers.
 You can buy a lockbox or install a numeric keypad lock on the front door so that agents can show the house when you’re not there.

 Field and Negotiate Offers